Writing Slurm Batch Jobs¶

 environment pytools-env

-, similar to those used in example2 and example 3.
+, similar to those used in Sequential Job and Parallel Job.
 Line 11 specifies the script as an array job, treating each task within the array as an independent job.
-For each task, lines 18-19 calculates the input range.
+For each task, lines 20–21 calculate the input range.
 SLURM_ARRAY_TASK_ID

-identifies the task executed using indexes, and is automatically set for array jobs.
-The python script (line 22) runs individual array task concurrently on respective input range.
+The python script (line 24) runs individual array task concurrently on respective input range.
 The command awk

 is used to prepend each output line with the unique task identifier and then append the results to the file, output_all_tasks.txt